Cycling-Tour de France leader Vingegaard tested four times in last two days

 By Julien Pretot

-COURCHEVEL, France, July 19 (Reuters) - Tour de France overall leader Jonas Vingegaard has undergone four anti-doping tests in the last two days, including one an hour before the start of Wednesday's 17th stage, his Jumbo-Visma team said.
+COURCHEVEL, France, July 19 (Reuters) - Tour de France overall leader Jonas Vingegaard has undergone four anti-doping tests in the last two days, including one an hour before the start of Wednesday's 17th stage, his Jumbo-Visma team said amid scepticism over the Dane's performances.

-Vingegaard extended his overall lead to one minute and 48 seconds over second-placed Tadej Pogacar with a stunning performance in Tuesday's individual time trial, which he won by 1:38.
+Vingegaard extended his overall lead to one minute and 48 seconds over second-placed Tadej Pogacar with a stunning display in Tuesday's individual time trial, which he won by 1:38.

 Pogacar was second in the stage.